Arrghus8/ClownCar/README.md

                       {"SCUS-94300","9"}};
 ```
 ## WiFi setup
-WiFi is listed just below.
+WiFi is listed just below. **ONLY** compatible with **2.4GHz** WiFi APs.
 Replace SSID and password with your network's.
-I believe it only works with 2.4Ghz WiFi.
 Make sure to not leave out the "" "" quotes.
 ```
 wifiMulti.addAP("SSID","password");
 ```